StashOfCode/airflow-clickhouse-plugin/README.md

 ## ClickHouseOperator reference

-To import `ClickHouseOperator` use `from airflow_clickhouse_plugin.operators.clickhouse import ClickHouseOperator`.
+To import `ClickHouseOperator` use `from airflow_clickhouse_plug.operators.clickhouse import ClickHouseOperator`.

 Supported arguments:
 * `sql` (templated, required): query (if argument is a single `str`) or multiple queries (iterable of `str`).
 Supports files with `.sql` extension.